Christina Adult Education Program

 INTERESTED IN ENROLLING AT GLASGOW?

 Virtual classes (Groves, ESL, ABE, and Groves Alternative In-School Program) are being held at Glasgow High School.
-Register TODAY for SY 2021-2022!
+Register TODAY!
 Registration information can be found on our website at www.christinaadultprograms.com.
 A registration packet can be found below.
-Invest now in your future-the outcomes are endless!
+Invest now in your future, the outcomes are endless!

 NEW CASTLE COUNTY LEARNING CENTER (NCCLC)